Nipple prosthesis: Benefits

 The physical and emotional scars of breast cancer remain with survivors every day.
-Women worry less about their appearance and more about cancer recurrence and mortality (Schover L 1994).
+Women worry less about their appearance and more about cancer recurrence and mortality.
 Such emotional distress can have a profound impact on living.
 The emotional devastation of breast cancer and a life sparring mastectomy for women can affect self-appearance, self-confidence, and most certainly intimacy.
-Approximately 30% of women that had a mastectomy have a decreased desire for sex (Schover L 1994), which is related to self-appearance and self-confidence, and may or may not be related to her partner’s attraction.
+Approximately 30% of women that had a mastectomy have a decreased desire for sex, which is related to self-appearance and self-confidence, and may or may not be related to her partner's attraction.
 A healthy intimate relationship with a spouse resonates with posterity and creates a happy and loving environment for the family.

 Although NAC prosthetics have been around for decades, few patients are informed of the option since surgeons recommend surgery for reconstruction instead of prosthetics.
 Many breast surgeons and plastic surgeons have yet to even see mass-produced nipple prostheses, let alone custom nipple prostheses.
 Reconstruction of the breast mound is very common after surgical treatment for advanced breast cancer and significantly contributes to the psychosocial well-being and rehabilitation of the breast cancer survivor.
-Following a mastectomy, body image is more positive with reconstruction (Noone RB 1989).
+Following a mastectomy, body image is more positive with reconstruction.
 Breast reconstruction alone falls short of its restorative potential.
 The nipple-areolar complex (NAC) is extremely important to women, which is why so many women would like a nipple-sparing mastectomy even though the nipple renders insensate after surgery.
 Nipple prostheses can provide this benefit even in situations that nipple reconstruction and tattooing cannot.
 Generally speaking, women with only breast mound reconstruction do not have a difference in self-appearance with clothing compared to women with breast mound and nipple reconstruction.
 However, women with a reconstructed NAC are more content with their nude appearance than women with only breast mound reconstruction.
-These women also were happier with erotic breast sensation and tissue softness than women with only breast mounds (Wellish 1985).
+These women also were happier with erotic breast sensation and tissue softness than women with only breast mounds.
 There is also a psychological benefit of creating the NAC after the surgical reconstruction of the breast.
-Women with breast mound surgery and nipple reconstruction report an overall greater satisfaction with breast reconstruction, regarding the size, softness, and sexual sensitivity of the breast (Wellish 1987).
+Women with breast mound surgery and nipple reconstruction report an overall greater satisfaction with breast reconstruction, regarding the size, softness, and sexual sensitivity of the breast.
 Similar benefits are achievable with nipple prosthetics.